How to Hide Channels in Discord

 - From the menu select Create Channel.

-- When all roles have been selected for the Cool Kids Club, click on the Create Channel button.
+- When all the desired members or roles have been selected, click on the Create Channel button.

 Now only those members with the specified roles enabled will have access to the channel.
 Those who do not have access will not even see it on their list.
 You’ve created a hidden channel.